 What are the organizational changes?

-Kevin Folan will be Head of School for the whole school, PreK-12, and a new Head of Elementary School will lead HBS, reporting to Folan and working laterally with PCD’s Head of Middle School and Head of Upper School.
+Kevin Folan will be Head of School for the whole school, PreK-12, and a new Head of Lower School will lead HBS, reporting to Folan and working laterally with PCD’s Head of Middle School and Head of Upper School.
 A transition committee will be formed that will include representatives from both schools.
 It will guide the process to ensure continuity of HBS’s legacy while working together with PCD’s existing team to build trust and confidence for the future of the school community.